 This strategy can also work if you are starting a business – of course in that situation you should already have a clearly defined message (and hopefully a Facebook page for the business that you will invite friends to follow).

-For lots more information about job searches and networking, check out the related HowStuffWorks articles on the next page.
+For lots more information about job searches and networking, check out the related HowStuffWorks articles below.